thommeredith/pipedream/docs/docs/code/nodejs/README.md

 })
 ```

-Now this `pokemon` data is accessible to downstream steps within `steps.code.pokemon`
+Now this `pokemon` data is accessible to downstream steps within `steps.node.pokemon`

 ::: warning
 Regardless of using `return` or `$.export`, can only export JSON-serializable data from steps.
 Things like: